Brought to you by Fuse WA

 Erik Paulsen is the best choice in this race.

-Stober faces incumbent conservative pastor and bail bonds business owner David Regan, who wants to lead with "faith in action" and see the city hire more police officers.
+Stober faces a challenge from conservative pastor and bail bonds business owner David Regan, who wants to lead with "faith in action" and see the city hire more police officers.
 He does not have a detailed policy plan on homelessness or affordable housing on his site aside from a statement that subsidized housing "doesn't have to involve an increase in crime."

 If you're looking for a passionate social justice voice on the Vancouver City Council, Stober is the best choice in this race.